freakout42/formax/README.md

 Status
 ======

-Release 1.9.0 is useable but has not matured to call it fully production ready.
-Don't hesitate to create an issue when in trouble or missing a feature or have found a bug or security problem.
+Release 2.0.0 is useable and has all important features to create non-complex forms.
+It has not matured enough to call it fully production ready.
+Don't hesitate to create an issue when in trouble or missing a feature or have found a bug or security problem but dont hesitate to start using it.

+The most important property "Security" is covered "hardline".
+The code is -Wall -Werror clean and send through valgrind, compiled with stack protection and uses almost no system interfaces.
+This aspect can be seen as production ready, particularly when the three factor authentication is used.

 Future roadmap
 --------------
- - 2.0 multi-record fields
- - 2.1 master-detail
  - 2.2 in-field editing
  - 2.5 list of values - subforms
  - 3.0 menue multiple forms